Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 tion completes.
 The description of the corresponding AtomicSwComponentType would typically contain the following elements:

-#@SECTION: 1.
-The AtomicSwComponentType contains an RPortPrototype ‘myPort’ typed
-by a PortInterface that in turn contains the deﬁnition of an ClientServer Operation ‘remoteOperation’.
+ 1. The AtomicSwComponentType contains an RPortPrototype ‘myPort’ typed by a PortInterface that in turn contains the deﬁnition of an ClientServer Operation ‘remoteOperation’.

-#@SECTION: 2.
-The AtomicSwComponentType’s SwcInternalBehavior contains at least
-two RunnableEntitys:
-the RunnableEntity ‘main’ is supposed to invoke the operation; the RunnableEntity ‘callback’ is the one that should be called when the operation completes.
+ 2. The AtomicSwComponentType’s SwcInternalBehavior contains at least two RunnableEntitys: the RunnableEntity ‘main’ is supposed to invoke the operation; the RunnableEntity ‘callback’ is the one that should be called when the operation completes.

-#@SECTION: 3.
-The description of
+3. The description of

 the RunnableEntity ‘main’ contains an Asyn chronousServerCallPoint ‘invokeMyOperation’ referencing the respective